scientifichackers/flutter_cognito_plugin/README.md

 ```

 To add the `awsconfiguration.json` file to iOS module, you will unfortunately,
-need to open up your project XCode.
+need to open up your project in XCode.

-*You can also do the same thing with JetBrains AppCode, if you prefer.*

 1. Start Xcode
 2. Click on ‘File > Open’
 3. Select the `ios/Runner.xcworkspace` file.

-Now just drag-drop the `awsconfiguration.json` file, from `android/app/src/main/res/raw/awsconfiguration.json` to XCode.
+Now just drag-drop the `awsconfiguration.json` file, from `android/app/src/main/res/raw/awsconfiguration.json` to XCode Runner (Right next to `AppDelegate.swift`).

-Here is a GIF showing how to do this.
+<blockquote class="imgur-embed-pub" lang="en" data-id="a/9aQ7Kyf"><a href="//imgur.com/9aQ7Kyf"></a></blockquote><script async src="//s.imgur.com/min/embed.js" charset="utf-8"></script>

-That will create a soft link to the file in the ios module,
-and hopefully bundle it into the final ios app.
+That should create a symlink to the file in the ios module, and bundle it into the final ios app.

 This way you won't need to maintain 2 config files.